TABLE OF CONTENTS

-Equipment financing provides funding to buy or lease equipment you need to operate your business.
-Lenders can provide up to 100% of the value of the equipment, but might require a 10%-20% down payment for items that have a high rate of depreciation, including commercial vehicles.
+Equipment financing provides funding to buy or lease the equipment you need to operate your business.
+Lenders can provide up to 100% of the value of the equipment but might require a 10%-20% down payment for items with a high rate of depreciation, including commercial vehicles.

-Rates can start at 8%, and the financing term can run from 1 year-5 years, depending on the useful life of the equipment.
+The best small business loan rates from online lenders can often range from 8% to more than 20%, and the financing term can run from 1 year-5 years, depending on the useful life of the equipment

-Finding the right commercial vehicle financing for you will take time, research and planning.
-It’s a good idea to shop around for the best deal on business vehicle loans and vehicles before you secure financing.
-Whether you have a solid credit history or have struggled in the past, the good news is that most lenders will be able to help you reach your business goals and needs.
+Finding the right commercial vehicle financing will take time, research and planning.
+It’s a good idea to shop around for the best deal on business vehicle loans, including commercial auto loan rates and repayment terms.